lau1944/shark/README.md

 Second, set up UI widget

 * To be noticed, every thing related to widget is controlled by `SharkController`
+* `fromUrl` method would send a REST api request to your server, which indicates the path from your current url.
 * `get` method is where we send the request

 ``` dart